Howdy

 I’m a computer scientist with a passion for invention and security.
 I graduated from Virginia Tech in 2021 with a B.S. in computer science and a minor in cyber security.
 A year later, I graduated with a M.S. (also in computer science), focusing on computer systems and security, with an emphasis on fuzzing.

 I enjoy software development, exploring software security, and creating things in my free time.
-Check out the blog posts I've written about some of my endeavors here.

 I’m an engineer at Microsoft.
 I currently work on the Azure Confidential Compute platform, which aims to keep sensitive data secure mid-execution using hardware-based Trusted Execution Environments.
 (If you’d like to learn more about the field, take a look at the Confidential Computing Consortium.)